azher-alnabi/anime-stable-diffusion-docker-container/README.md

 Special Thanks to the following people and communities involved with helping me create this Docker container.

 ### Github Member: fboutnois
-Thank you to fboutnois for the original implementation of this Docker container, and for being super accomadating to my questions and requests.
+Thank you to fboutnois for the original implementation of this Docker container, and for being super accommodating to my questions and requests.
 Check out their [github](https://github.com/fboulnois) profile for more of their work.

 ### Furqanil Taqwa (Aka Linaqruf)
 Thank you to Linaqruf for the creation of the diffuser model: Linaqruf/anything-v3-better-vae.
 Their work can be found at: [Linaqruf Hugging Face Profile](https://huggingface.co/Linaqruf)